divyanshuaaliwal/Plan-with-Dev/README.md

 # Plan-with-Dev

+Welcome to the Tourist Destinations App repository!
+This is a React-based web application designed to showcase various tourist destinations in India.
+The application provides detailed information about each destination, including an image, description, and price.
+The design is responsive and visually appealing, making it easy for users to explore different travel options.

 # Features
 - List of Destinations: Displays a list of popular tourist destinations with key details.
 - Responsive Design: Ensures a seamless experience on different devices.